Selena Gomez Accused Of Photoshop In Now-Deleted Instagram Post

 Cosmo, on the other hand, is labeling Selena’s latest pic as a “huge Photoshop fail” as a warped wall is a key indicator photo editing was used.

-“Sel was probably trying to go for a more ~volumised~ look with her new ‘do… but c’mon girl.
+“Sel was probably trying to go for a more — volumised — look with her new ‘do… but c’mon girl.
 We don’t need to be altering out hair now.
 We have enough problems as it is.”

 What do you think of Selena Gomez’s latest headlines?
 Was the Photoshop fail as big of a deal as some believe?